ChristophP/elm-docs-preview/README.md

 When running `elm-docs-preview` this will

-- run `elm make` on your code to generate the `docs.json`.
+- run `elm make` in the directory you specified to generate the `docs.json`.
-- then it will generate an HTML page which displays the JSON data in the format you as a package author are used to form `package.elm-lang.org`
+- then it will generate an HTML page, which displays the JSON data in the format you as a package author are used to from `package.elm-lang.org`

 ## Room for improvement